-The next year with your loved one doesn’t have to be alone
+The next year with your loved one doesn’t have to be spent alone.

 The intervention is over and your husband is in treatment.
-But, what then?
+Now what?
 Asking around, a friend says that she heard your loved one shouldn’t come home.
 Someone else suggests he comes home and that you both go to family counseling.

 The treatment center suggests that your loved one enter a halfway house, but your husband just called and said he’s fine and just wants to come home.
-He says that he needs your support and that he has learned his lesson and will never put you and the kids through the hell that he did before.
-He is sincere.
-What do you do?
+He says that he needs your support and that he has learned his lesson and will never again put you and the kids through the hell that he did before.
+He sounds sincere.

 If you, like most people who aren’t in the intervention field, don’t have a ready answer to that question, then you need someone who does know the answer.
 Sometimes it can seem so unpredictable and overwhelming with addiction and recovery.
 We don’t want to make the wrong choices and undo everything that we’ve gained so far.

 Many times our hearts tell us the opposite of what our head does.
-It can be so confusing knowing what to do, and more importantly, when to do it.
+It can be so confusing knowing what to do, and more importantly when to do it.
 Having someone to turn to, no matter what the time and the hour is critical, especially in the first year of your loved one’s recovery.
-Intervention Case Management might just be the answer for your loved one.
+That’s where a professional comes in.
+Intervention Case Management might just be the answer for you and your loved one.

-Intervention Services provides two primary levels of aftercare with the families that we perform interventions for:
+Intervention Services provides two primary levels of aftercare with the families that we work with during interventions:

 - Lifetime support